energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-issuance-one-self-sign-exchange.md

+Sample Exchange Definition for a self-signed and issuance

+Use cases:

-Sample Exchange Definition for a self-signed and issuance - Holder needs to prove control over DID, thus exchange definition of type DIDAuth is needed to get the Credential from Issuer and another exchange definition to present the obtained credential and self-signed credentials.
+1. Holder needs to prove control over DID, thus exchange definition of type `DIDAuth` is needed to get the Credential from Issuer.
+Followed by presentation of both obtained VC (issued by authority) and a self signed credential which can be executed with exchange-definition of type `PresentationDefinition`.

 `DIDAuth` exchange-definition :